ValeriiSyrov/skillify-docs/privacy-policy.md

 - **Portability:** Obtain your data in a structured, portable format.
 - **Objection:** Object to certain processing activities.

-To exercise these rights, contact us at **[skillify.app@gmail.com]**.
+To exercise these rights, contact us at **[Protafy.app@gmail.com]**.

 ## 7. International Data Transfers

 If you are located outside the country where our servers are hosted, your data may be transferred to and stored in a different jurisdiction.
-By using Skillify, you consent to such transfers, subject to applicable laws and protections.
+By using Protafy, you consent to such transfers, subject to applicable laws and protections.

 ## 9. Changes to This Privacy Policy

 We may update this Privacy Policy periodically.
 The updated version will be posted with a new "Last Updated" date.
-Continued use of Skillify after changes constitutes your acceptance of the updated policy.
+Continued use of Protafy after changes constitutes your acceptance of the updated policy.

 ## 10. Contact Us

 If you have questions, concerns, or requests regarding this Privacy Policy or our data practices, please contact us at:

-**Email:** [skillify.app@gmail.com]
+**Email:** [protafy.app@gmail.com]
-**App:** Skillify (iOS)
+**App:** Protafy (iOS)

 ---